Tax Credits for Historic Homes

 To find out if your home is already listed in the National Register or State Register of Historic Places, conduct a property record search by entering your address and clicking "GO".
 Look for your address in the search results list, or choose the "National or State Registers Record" filter on the left-hand side of the search results.

-Fill out and mail in (or hand deliver) the tax credit application (Parts 1 and 2) with "before" photos of your property and a list of the work you would like to carry out.
+Fill out and mail in the tax credit application (Parts 1 and 2) with current photos of your property and a list of the proposed work on your house.

 Wisconsin statutes define five categories of work eligible for the tax credit: